mrkishi/veonim/cultural-learnings.md

 ## can we copystrike shitty engineering?!?
 - we are sending WAYYYY too many commands on the nvim_api on startup. either batch or do via vimscript
+    - some of these happen in web workers, but still... too much
 - now that we have semantic highlights via `ext_hlstate` we don't need to query `nvim_get_hl...` anymore. use local cache pls kthx

 ## ref